 COVID-19 killed more Floridians, Texans in 1-month span than hurricanes did in entire US over 20 years

+COVID-19 killed more in Florida, Texas in 1 month than hurricanes did in entire US over 20 years

 More COVID-19 deaths were reported in Florida and Texas over the span of a month than total deaths caused by hurricanes over a span of 20 years, a stark reminder that the coronavirus pandemic is not over.